cmpute/pcl.py/README.md

 Since Cython doesn't support a template technique similar to ["covariant"](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) in its template support, so the code which need this technique is not wrapped or header-provided as stated above.

+Cython files are organized in the same structure as C++ library, which means the code you write in cython can be easily transferred to C++

 ### Advantage over [python-pcl](https://github.com/strawlab/python-pcl/) and [pclpy](https://github.com/davidcaron/pclpy/)
 - PointCloud is stored in PCLPointCloud2 instead of PointCloud<PointT>.
 Thus the cloud can store various kind of point type
-- Cython files are in the same structure as C++ library, which means the code you write in cython can be easily transferred to C++
 - ROS support (convert from and to `sensor_msgs.msg.PointCloud2` type)
-- Templated algorithms are implemented with most used point type, the other fields will be reserved.
+- Cython headers are avaible through installation, you can connect your Python and PCL C++ code easily with this library!
 - Using CMake to build extension, thus this library can be compiled upon different settings of PCL

 ------------------------

 ## Compatibility
-- Written in Python 3 & Cython
+- Written in Cython x CMake
+- System Requirements: Installed with PCL 1.6+
-- Requirements: Python 3.5, Numpy>=1.11, Cython>=0.29, scikit-build
+- Python Requirements: Python 2.7/3.4+, Numpy>=1.11, Cython>=0.29, scikit-build
 - Tested on PCL 1.8.0 - 1.11.0, adding more compatibility is pending.

 ## Installation